- 3D Models (0)

 Having the BRCA2 gene mutation probably does not make the current cancer result in a worse outcome.
 However, having either BRCA gene mutation increases the risk of developing a second breast cancer.

 Taking drugs that decrease the risk of breast cancer (chemoprevention) may be recommended for the following women:

-Those who are over age 35 and have had a previous lobular carcinoma in situ, ductal carcinoma in situ, or abnormal tissue structure (atypical hyperplasia) in the milk ducts or milk-producing glands
+Those who are over age 35 and have had a previous lobular carcinoma in situ or abnormal tissue structure (atypical hyperplasia) in the milk ducts or milk-producing glands

 Chemoprevention drugs include